What's Coming to Netflix in May 2020 - What's on Netflix

 - Sleepless (2017) – Jamie Foxx features in this action cop thriller where he has a connection to a dark criminal underworld which helps him find his son.

-- The Eddy (Limited Series) N – Musical series from Jack Throne looking at a French club owner operating in the heart of Paris.
+- The Eddy (Limited Series) N – Musical series from Jack Throne follows a French club-owner operating in the heart of Paris.

 - The Hollow (Season 2) N – The new season animated genre-defying Canadian series.

-- The Wrong Missy (2020) N – Comedy directed by Tyler Spindel about a man meeting the woman of his dreams and sends her an invite to his corporate retreat but sends to the wrong person.
+- The Wrong Missy (2020) N – Comedy directed by Tyler Spindel about a man meeting the woman of his dreams.
+He sends her an invite to his corporate retreat but sends to the wrong person.
 Features David Spade.

-- Valeria (Season 1) N – Spanish dramedy about a writer who is in crisis.
+- Valeria (Season 1) N – Spanish dramedy about a writer in crisis.

 What’s Coming to Netflix on May 9th